robotlolita/robotlolita.github.io/_posts/2013-12-08-a-monad-in-practicality-first-class-failures.md

 operation, which allows a function to transform the value from one monad, and put the transformed value into another monad.
 If this sounds confusing, imagine that in this case we've got a cat into a box.
-We have no way of extracting the cat from the box, but we have a machine that will allow we to add a small top hat to the cat, and provide a new box of the same shape (lest the poor soul suffers) for it.
+We have no way of extracting the cat from the box, but we have a machine that will allow us to add a small top hat to the cat, and provide a new box of the same shape (lest the poor soul suffers) for it.
 This is basically the intuition for the following piece of
 code: